FelixKahle/bollard/crates/bollard-solver/README.md

 # Bollard Solver

-Portfolio-based orchestration for exact search in the Bollard ecosystem.
+Portfolio-based orchestration for search in the Bollard ecosystem.
 This crate runs multiple solver strategies in parallel, manages a shared incumbent solution, and enforces termination via pluggable monitors (time limit, solution count, external interrupt).

 ## What This Crate Provides